LAST UPDATED: AUGUST 2022

 - Personal data you give us directly.
 We collect data about how you use our services and products, such as the types of content you view or engage with, or the frequency and duration of your activities.
 We also collect personal data you provide us when you sign up for a marketing newsletter, complete a survey or register for an account to buy our products.
 In so doing, we may ask for personal data, such as your name, gender, date of birth, address, email address, telephone number or credit card details.
 Some Surgically Clean Air brands may collect “special categories of personal data” about you with your explicit consent.
 For more information on the special categories of data we collect and how we use it, please refer to the relevant section below.

 - Personal data we collect from other sources.
-We collect personal data from other sources including our trusted partnerships with third-parties and where we operate Surgically Clean Air accounts on third-party platforms: For example, when you use the “like” functionality on Facebook or the +1 functionality on Google+.
+We collect personal data from other sources including our trusted partnerships with third-parties and where we operate Surgically Clean Air accounts on third-party platforms: For example, when you use the “like” functionality on Facebook.
 Additionally, we receive information about you and other visitors’ interactions with our advertising to measure whether our advertising is relevant and successful.
 We also collect information about you and your activities from a third-party when we jointly offer services or products, or from third-party data enrichment providers (to find out more see our privacy key terms) who may deliver insights to Surgically Clean Air about the personal data we hold.

 What purpose do we use your data for?